-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)

 Latin American Liberation Theologies

 An exploration of Latin American theologies of liberation and their relationship to social/political transformation.
 Examines key theological concepts, critiques, and practical implications.